-The ‘AJ Bell Easter Eats’ initiative will give families a helping hand over the Easter period, with each hamper containing a mixture of fresh and long-life produce as well as a holiday activity pack from mental health charity Place2Be.
-Easter eggs will also be distributed via local schools as part of the project.
+The ‘AJ Bell Easter Eats’ initiative will give families a helping hand over the Easter period.
+Moreover, hampers contain a mixture of fresh, long-life produce, plus a holiday activity pack from the mental health charity Place2Be.
+They will also distribute Easter eggs via local schools as part of the project.

-Easter Eats is the latest initiative to be funded by AJ Bell’s ‘Wage War on COVID’ fund, which was set up to support people directly impacted by the crisis. £380,000 has been raised through donations from AJ Bell staff, customers, financial advisers and the general public.
+Easter Eats is the latest initiative by AJ Bell’s ‘Wage War on COVID’ fund.
+This fund is in place to support people facing direct impact as a result of the crisis.
+Wage War on COVID raises over £380,000 through donations from AJ Bell staff, customers, financial advisers and the general public.

-The fund initially donated £30,000 to local food charities at the outset of the pandemic, including a £15,000 grant to FareShare GM.
+The fund initially donated £30,000 to local food charities at the outset of the pandemic.
+That includes a £15,000 grant to FareShare GM.

 Families with school age children have been amongst the hardest hit by the COVID pandemic.
 They have had to get to grips with home schooling whilst many of them have seen their incomes reduce or disappear completely.
 The AJ Bell Easter Eats initiative is designed to give these families a helping hand in the run up to the Easter holidays, after which they can hopefully look forward to further easing of lockdown restrictions and life returning to some level of normality.

 AJ Bell also donated over 600 digital tablets to care homes and hospitals around the UK.
 All in order to help residents stay in touch with loved ones during lockdown.
 Not to mention a further 140 to OnSide Youth Zones to:

 - help re-engage young people with education in the run up to schools reopening in September 2020.

 Meanwhile, Sale Sharks – who play at the AJ Bell Stadium in Salford – are also hard at work.
 Especially during the pandemic to support vulnerable people in Manchester.